Dev-Kani/Cloud-Hosting-Website/README.md

 # cloud-hosting-website
-This is a fake cloud hosting website named Sakura.
+This is a imaginary cloud hosting website named Sakura.
 Code-wth-Brad